mlc-ai/mlc-en/chapter_tensor_program/case_study.md

 T.func_attr({"global_symbol": "mm_relu", "tir.noalias": True})
 ```

-Here `global_symbol` corresponds to the name of the function, and `tir.noalias` is an attribute indicating that all the buffer memories do not overlap.
+Here `global_symbol` corresponds to the name of the function, and `tir.noalias` is an attribute indicating that all the buffer memory areas do not overlap.
 You also feel free safely skip these attributes for now as they won't affect the overall understanding of the high-level concepts.

 The two decorators, `@tvm.script.ir_module` and `@T.prim_func` are used to indicate the type of the corresponding part.

-`@tvm.script.ir_module` indicate that MyModule is an `IRModule`.
+`@tvm.script.ir_module` indicates that MyModule is an `IRModule`.
 IRModule is the container object to hold a collection of tensor functions in machine learning compilation.

 ```{.python .input n=6}